-8 Takeaways from Trump’s Tweet Bragging About the Size of His ‘Nuclear Button’
+8 Takeaways From Trump’s Tweet Bragging About the Size of His ‘Nuclear Button’

 • No, Trump does not literally have a nuclear button on his desk.
 Kim probably doesn’t have one either.
 It’s a metaphor.

-• Speaking of metaphors, yes, it seems that intentionally or not, the president’s nuclear threat has something to do with penises.
+• Speaking of metaphors, yes, it seems that, intentionally or not, the president’s nuclear threat has something to do with penises.

 • Don’t say she didn’t warn you.